PranavM01/devsecops/README.md

-# VulnaVULNADOOOdo - Intentionally Vulnerable Java Application
+# VulnaVULNDAOOO askfnakfnaofaofdo - Intentionally Vulnerable Java Application

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.